 Miller moved to the Marc VDS Honda team for the 2016 & 2017 seasons and secured his first MotoGP Victory at the 2016 Assen TT.
 By taking this victory, Miller became the first satellite rider to win a race since Tony Elias did back at Estoril in 2006.
 His odds of winning this race were 750-1, this making it the biggest winning upset in MotoGP.
 The race was initially red-flagged due to torrential rain, when it was re-started, it left a 12 lap dash to the finish in what was still a wet track.
 Rossi crashed out while leading after the re-start on lap two.
 Miller surged to the front with a brilliant overtake on Marquez on lap 4.
 He held his cool for the final 8 laps and raced to victory by 1.991 seconds over Marquez.

 In 2018, Miller joined the Pramac Ducati Team to race alongside Italian rider Danilo Petrucci.
 Miller has adapted well to the Ducati and has already finished on the Podium multiple times with the Italian manufacturer.
 In 2019 racing with the same Pramac Ducati Team alongside Pecco Bagnaia, it was announced that Miller would join the Factory Ducati Team for the 2020 season.
 The progression and talent that Jack has shown during his career has been very impressive and he is certainly a chance of becoming World Champion in the premier MotoGP class.

-These boots are backed by an Autographed Collectables 100% Guarantee of Authenticity as well as a photo from the signing session
+These boots are backed by an Autographed Collectables 100% Guarantee of Authenticity, photo from the signing session and detailed letter.